 We know the devastation a conviction can have on your future and your family’s future.
 This is why we have spent years fighting to defend the rights of people like you.
 Don’t let a weak defense cost you; let our experience and drive work for you.
 Why wouldn’t you want to hire the best?
 Attorney Van Hardenbergh is a Distinguished Graduate of the Virginia Military Institute and a graduate of the University of Virginia School of Law.
 He served for seven years as a JAG officer in the U.S. Army and worked as a federal prosecutor trying numerous speeding and DUI cases.
 He is now dedicated to putting that experience to work for you.

 Call our office for a fast, free, and thorough discussion of your case.
 You can tell us your side of the story, and we can estimate the chances of several different possible results of your trial.
 Finally, we can prepare a plan to help arrive at the best outcome.
-Call (804) 835-5127 today to make an appointment.
+Call (804) 835-5127 today to make an appointment or fill out the contact form below.